 shows performance split by which direction the breakout went — upside vs. downside.

-appears on reports where direction isn't predetermined, like IB breakout and inside bars. lets you compare whether bullish and bearish setups perform symmetrically or if one side has a stronger historical edge.
+appears on reports where direction isn't predetermined, like inside bars, where it's labeled simply by breakout and splits days into previous high only, previous low only, both sides, or stayed inside. lets you compare whether bullish and bearish setups perform symmetrically or if one side has a stronger historical edge.

 by performance